 Brides are some of Gelband's favorite—and most motivated—clients.
 "I had one who lost like eight dress sizes for her wedding," he says.
 "I actually love doing that.
 It's fun."
 Fun?
 Well, yes—mixed with plenty of hard work.
 If you adopt Gelband's rules, which he has woven into the ModelFit classes he teaches in New York and L.A., you'll be in fighting form for your big day.
 Here, the celebrity and supermodel trainer shares his top five rules for a wedding-ready body.

-Get in the ring: Gelband swears by boxing for firming the arms, core, and legs.
-But he's not so keen on jumping rope, a boxing-training staple. though it's a fat-torcher, He says, "It can make you gain muscle in your legs."
+Gelband swears by boxing for firming the arms, core, and legs.
+But he's not so keen on jumping rope, a boxing-training staple.
+Though it's a fat-torcher, he says, "It can make you gain muscle in your legs."

 It's All About Intervals

 While cardio's a must, focus on repeatedly revving up and slowing down, rather than maintaining a steady pace.
 This will boost your metabolism, fueling a greater calorie burn.
 You know that "hills" plan on the elliptical?
 The one that has you huffing and puffing as you churn through endless peaks and valleys?
 It's your new best friend.

 Every bride has a different definition of gorgeous, and if yours features super-strong legs, go for it.
 But for Gelband's model clients, ultra-lithe legs are the goal.
 That means a long list of no-nos, including lunges and squats.

 If you're serious about looking amazing for your wedding, back off these notorious bloaters.
 But in no way does that mean you have to starve yourself.
 "Every bride I know loses five pounds a few days before she gets married," Gelband says.
 "It's just natural stress and nerves."

 Mix It Up